MarkPhamm/Spotify-BI-Engineering-Project/README.md

 * Build a large dataset, update it every week, and from there, generate insight

 **Objective:**
-Seamlessly integrated Spotify API to extract and analyze music data. 🎶 Leveraging Python, Amazon Web Services (AWS), and Snowflake, by building an end-to-end data pipeline to process, transform, and visualize Spotify's rich music data.
+Seamlessly integrated Spotify API to extract and analyze music data. 🎶 Leveraging Python, Amazon Web Services (AWS), and Amazon Quicksight, by building an end-to-end data pipeline to process, transform, and visualize Spotify's rich music data.
 The primary objective was to extract valuable insights from Spotify's extensive music catalog while constructing a comprehensive data pipeline to automate the entire process.

 ## Architecture: